 Recently, German investors and consumers have invested much more money in gold.
-Many agree that it is both a.
-Germany is one of those countries.
-Recently, German investors and consumers have been investing much more money in gold.
+Many agree that it is both a safe and profitable investment.
+Germany is one of those countries where people are looking to start a Gold IRA to diversify their portfolio and protect their wealth.
+Recently, German investors and consumers have been investing much more money in gold, with many looking to start a Gold IRA to diversify their portfolio and protect their wealth.
 Many agree that it is both a major bullish move against economic uncertainty and something that will appreciate for many years to come.

 As I have told you many times before, Indians have long valued gold not only for its beauty and durability, but also as financial security.
 Indian households have the largest private gold reserves in the world, with about 24,000 metric tons.
 That figure exceeds the combined official gold reserves of the United States, Germany, Italy, France, China and Russia.
 Sweden is not an obvious choice as a major player in the gold market, but this Scandinavian country actually has 125.72 tons of gold ingots.

 However, he does not keep all his actions in his homeland.
 In addition to Sweden's central bank, the Riksbank, the country's gold is also reported to be found in the Bank of England, the Bank of Canada, the Federal Reserve Bank of the United States and the National Bank of Switzerland.
 Founded in 1993 by brothers Tom and David Gardner, The Motley Fool helps millions achieve financial freedom through our website, podcasts, books, newspaper columns, radio programs and premium investment services.
 You are reading a free article with opinions that may differ from The Motley Fool's premium investment services.

 Become a member of Motley Fool today to get instant access to recommendations from our top analysts, extensive research, investment resources and more.
 Learn more There are many reasons why people buy gold.
 Some invest in the precious metal to protect themselves against inflation, although one of the most common myths about investing in gold is that it can overcome inflation.
 Others buy it because of a cultural tradition or because they think gold is a safe investment.

 Meanwhile, some buy it with the speculation that its price will continue to rise.
 No matter the reason, the main idea behind this purchase is that gold is valuable and will be even more so in the future due to the many factors that influence the price of gold.
 We'll explore the many motivations behind investing in gold by looking at some of the world's largest gold investors.
 To further illustrate how rare and valuable gold is, U.S.

 UU.
 The Geological Survey estimates that there are still about 57,000 tons left in the ground to extract.
 Dig it up and melt it, and the additional bucket of gold available would only be about the height of an adult giraffe.
 Although there is little industrial demand for this gold, most of it goes to jewelry and investments in the form of coins and ingots, and the latter are usually in the hands of gold ETFs and the official sector, such as governments.

 .
 These reserves are greater than those of the next three countries with the largest gold reserves (Germany, Italy and France) combined.
 It has the largest cache of gold controlled by the government, the largest non-governmental holder of gold is the International Monetary Fund (IMF), which is a group of 189 countries that work together to promote monetary cooperation.
 The IMF currently holds 2,184 ounces of gold, placing it between Germany and Italy on a global scale.

 The IMF has acquired its gold reserves in several ways.
 After its founding in 1944, the IMF received 25% of its initial quota replacements in the form of gold and required members to pay a quarter of all subsequent increases in gold quotas.
 In addition to that, member countries can pay interest and credits owed to the IMF in gold, as well as sell their gold to the organization to purchase another member's currency.
 While Indians usually buy gold in the form of jewelry and Germans in coins and ingots, more and more investors have chosen to invest the precious metal through an ETF, the largest of which is the SPDR Gold Trust (GLD 0.09%).

 Data on the price of gold in US dollars from YCharts So, while you may not be the biggest investor in the gold market, it seems to be the best option that long-term investors can consider.
 The other group of gold buyers wants to take advantage of its price movement.
 This type includes hedge funds, such as Paulson's, which usually buy ETFs such as the SPDR Gold Trust, since they can quickly get in and out of that vehicle.
 That ease of use is why it was once the most valuable ETF in the world, as speculators flocked to the bottom as the price of gold rose in the hope of capitalizing on that momentum.

 Now, it's not even in the top 10 because gold's brilliance has diminished as its price has fallen from its peak.
 The decision to buy gold is often deeply personal.
 Many do so because they believe that it will hold its value better than that of a government-backed currency in the coming years due to inflationary fears or other concerns.
 Others will invest in gold because they believe it is a sign of wealth.

 Then there are those who want to speculate that the price of the precious metal will rise due to any number of catalysts.
 Since people invest in gold for different reasons, it's first important to know why you want to buy it.
 If buying gold will help you sleep more soundly at night or fulfill a deep cultural or personal desire, then, of course, don't hesitate to buy it.
 In the meantime, if you see catalysts on the horizon that should push your price up, then a gold ETF is worth considering.

 However, if you're looking for an investment that will grow your wealth over the long term, gold probably isn't the best option.
 Matthew DiLallo has no position in any of the stocks mentioned.
 The Motley Fool has no position in any of the stocks mentioned.
 The Motley Fool has a disclosure policy.

 Market-leading stocks from our award-winning team of analysts.
 Invest better with The Motley Fool.
 Get stock recommendations, portfolio guidance and more from The Motley Fool's premium services.
 Making the World Smarter, Happier and Richer.

 Its constantly expanding gold reserve currently weighs 768.8 tons, representing an increase of 56.69 tons compared to last year, approximately.
 Many countries in emerging Europe are rich in resources, have strong banking and manufacturing sectors, healthy economies, and lower levels of debt than their western neighbors.
 But despite the Indians' attraction to gold, they weren't the world's biggest investors in the yellow metal last year, and neither were the Chinese.
 Most of this gold is kept in its homeland, but part of it is stored in the Bank of England and the Bank of Canada.

 Every year, the mining industry extracts just under 3,500 tons of gold, or approximately 112 million ounces, and the largest supply comes from Barrick Gold, with 5.53 million ounces.
 For this reason, more German retail investors own gold (22%) than bonds (13% corporate and 5% government).
 Uzbekistan, a mineral-rich country, has a wealth of resources including oil, natural gas, gold, silver and uranium.
 There is a jump of more than 150 tons from gold stocks in the Netherlands to those of India, which in turn have increased by more than 150 tons in recent years.

 Most of Germany's gold has been kept in vaults in foreign locations, such as the United States, the United Kingdom and France. .